 So all in one place:

-Language Arts: Language 2 and First Language Lessons
+Language Arts: Language 2, Spelling and Poetry 2, and First Language Lessons for the Well-Trained Mind Level 2.

-Mathematics: Arithmetic 2 and Arithmetic 2 Tests and Speed Drills
+Mathematics: Arithmetic 2 and Tests and Speed Drills

 Handwriting: Handwriting Without Tears Printing Power and Kick Start Cursive